 Intermittent Fasting is a Healing Modality:

+Intermittent fasting is one of the oldest nutrition practices that dates back to the beginning of mankind.
 Our ancient ancestors grew up in a world of stress and scarcity.
 Food was not often not available and intermittent fasting was common.
-This form of life left a genetic blueprint with key information pertaining to our health and wellbeing.
+This form of life left a genetic blueprint with key information pertaining to our health and well-being.
 Intermittent fasting reduces oxidative stress, enhances cellular repair processes and appears to be a key strategy for anti-aging and longevity.

 Our ancient ancestors lived in a world where food had to be fought and won.
 Many days went by with little food.
 Occasionally, a big hunt would score days of food at a time.
 This was rare.
 Typically, one or 2 big meals every few days was sufficient to keep our ancestors nourished.